graycoreio/daffodil/libs/design/tag/README.md

 ```

 ## Anatomy
-Tags should always have a label, unless you are only using an icon that is universally understood and accessible.
+Tags should always include a text label unless the icon is universally understood and accessible.

-### Icon support
+### Icon
-An icon can be rendered within the tag using the `daffPrefix` directive.
+Use the `[daffPrefix]` element to display a leading visual icon for a tag.

 ```html
 <daff-tag>